iroma/fhirbase/dev/README.md

 start it and provisions with bootstrap.sh script, which will install everything you need.

-Вы можете обращаться к постгресу, запущенному внутри виртуальной машины, со след. параметрами:
+You can connect to vagrant's postgresql:
--h localhost -p 5433 -U vagrant [database]
+`psql -h localhost -p 5433 -U vagrant fhirbase`

 ### Install locally & manually